-Telescope Control Lever
+Telescope Control Lever (Wireline Control)

-The telescope control lever (14A) is on the left armrest.
-Push the lever to forward to extend the boom and pull back to retract the boom.
+The telescope control lever (14, Figure 3-3) is on the left armrest.
+Push the lever forward to extend the boom and pull back to retract the boom.
+If this machine is equipped with the wireline option this lever is used to feed and retract the wireline (see the Boom Telescope Pedal).